Nanosheared electrolyte

 Figure: Water density \(\rho\) profile along the z axis.

-From the force applied by the fluid on the solid, one can extract the stress within the fluid, which allows one to measure its viscosity \(\dot{\eta}\) according to gravelle2021: \(\eta = \tau / \dot{\gamma}\) where \(\tau\) is the stress applied by the fluid on the shearing wall, and \(\dot{\gamma}\) the shear rate (which is imposed here) [33].
-Here the shear rate is approximatively \(\dot{\gamma} = 16 \cdot 10^9\,\text{s}^{-1}\), and using a surface area of \(A = 6 \cdot 10^{-18}\,\text{m}^2\), one gets an estimate for the shear viscosity for the confined fluid of \(\eta = 6.6\,\text{mPa.s}\)
+From the force applied by the fluid on the solid, one can extract the stress within the fluid, which allows for the measurement of its viscosity \(\dot{\eta}\) according to gravelle2021: \(\eta = \tau / \dot{\gamma}\) where \(\tau\) is the stress applied by the fluid on the shearing wall, and \(\dot{\gamma}\) the shear rate (which is imposed here) [39].
+Here, the shear rate is approximatively \(\dot{\gamma} = 16 \cdot 10^9\,\text{s}^{-1}\), and using a surface area of \(A = 6 \cdot 10^{-18}\,\text{m}^2\), one gets an estimate for the shear viscosity for the confined fluid of \(\eta = 6.6\,\text{mPa.s}\).

 The viscosity calculated at such a high shear rate may differ from the expected bulk value.
 In general, it is recommended to use a lower value for the shear rate.
 Note that for lower shear rates, the ratio of noise-to-signal is larger, and longer simulations are needed.